turingschool/backend-curriculum-site/module3/projects/self_directed_project.md

 Every project will be a bit different, but they need to share some common technical characteristics:

-* You must use an external OAuth provider to authenticate users
+* Use an external OAuth provider to authenticate users
-* You must consume an external API
+* Consume an external API
-* You must implement a production quality user interface
+* Implement a production quality user interface
-* You must optimize your application optimizing your database, implementing caching, using background workers, and sending AJAX requests
+* Optimize your application optimizing your database, implementing caching, using background workers, and sending AJAX requests

 ### Project Scope